blixuk/cheatsheet/README.md

 ```
 Cheat sheets are plain text files with a '.ch' extension.
 They are written line by line and use a '#' for comments.

+The file extension and the comment symbol can be changed in the code.

 ```
 # To display everything in <dir>, excluding hidden files:
 ls <dir>